ADHD Hyperfocus: The Phenomenon of Intense Fixation

 – Being unaware of what time it is

-- Feel thirsty as if you haven’t drank for days
+– Feel thirsty as if you haven’t drunk for days

 – Feel hungry and cannot recall when you last ate